Explore your mortgage options

 You deserve to feel confident and ready to tackle this crucial part of your home buying journey.

 How Do Mortgages Work?

-For the majority of mortgages:
+For most mortgages:

-- The lender agrees to provide you with the money you need to buy a home
+- The lender agrees to provide you with the money you need to buy a home.

 With a mortgage, you’re a homeowner with all the rights and responsibilities involved and can build equity in your home, as long as you continue to meet the terms of the mortgage.